-Cherry Blossom Festival is considered to be one of the most colourful, delicate and fragrant event in the United States.
+Cherry Blossom Festival is considered to be one of the most colorful, delicate, and fragrant events in the United States.
 Tourists from all over the world come to see the beautiful blooming of these trees.
 In 1935, the first festival was organized in Washington.
 Since that time, it has become an annual event.

-The city owes so beautiful phenomenon to Mayor of Tokyo Yukio Ozaki.
-In a sign of friendship he presented a gift 3,000 cherry seedlings.
+The city owes so a beautiful phenomenon to the Mayor of Tokyo Yukio Ozaki.
+As a sign of friendship, he presented a gift of 3,000 cherry seedlings.
 They have been encouraging with their flowering inhabitants of the country and foreign guests for more than a hundred years.
 Since those times this place has become a real national landmark, which marks the coming of spring in the city every year.

-During the five weeks of the festival, you can amaze yourself with the appealing beauty of the colourful flower garden and visit a variety of interesting events dedicated to contemporary and traditional art: concerts, dancing and sports.
+During the five weeks of the festival, you can amaze yourself with the appealing beauty of the colorful flower garden and visit a variety of interesting events dedicated to contemporary and traditional art: concerts, dancing, and sports.

-By the way, it is very interesting that during the conflict between the United States and Japan threes were cut down, but soon the US authorities realized the absurdity of the situation.
-After the armistice, Japan has endowed the city with of 3800 new seedlings.
+By the way, it is very interesting that during the conflict between the United States and Japan three were cut down, but soon the US authorities realized the absurdity of the situation.
+After the armistice, Japan endowed the city with 3800 new seedlings.

 National Air and Space Museum

-At the entrance to the museum there is a real moonstone, but directly in the building, you can see the real landers of “Apollo” (including those that walked on the moon), exact copies of satellites, Charles Lindbergh’s airplane, the Wright brothers’ glider and even a model of the spacecraft from the famous “Star Trek”.
-In addition to exhibits of American history of aviation and astronautics, the museum presents and Soviet instances: SS-20 missiles and “Pioneer”, various tubes of food and even identity of Yuri Gagarin.
+At the entrance to the museum, there is a real moonstone, but directly in the building, you can see the real landers of “Apollo” (including those that walked on the moon), exact copies of satellites, Charles Lindbergh’s airplane, the Wright brothers’ glider and even a model of the spacecraft from the famous “Star Trek”.
+In addition to exhibits on American history of aviation and astronautics, the museum presents and Soviet instances: SS-20 missiles and “Pioneer”, various tubes of food, and even the identity of Yuri Gagarin.

 It is very interesting in the museum.
 For the most demanding visitors there is an attraction that simulates weightlessness, and a special cabin of the spacecraft, where you can touch and feel everything with your hands and sit “at the helm”.

-The exposition of the Newseum covers an area of almost twenty-three thousand square meters that tells everyone about the history of the information industry, which has been developing over five centuries.
-It is a seven storied building.
+The exposition of the Newseum covers an area of almost twenty-three thousand square meters that tells everyone about the history of the information industry, which has been developing for over five centuries.
+It is a seven-storied building.
 There are many theaters, shops, customer service, and 14 galleries dedicated to the history of journalism.